Thank you to everyone who helped make WAAG and the opening celebration street party a huge success!

-This summer (2010), the 700 block of Whitney Avenue in Wilkinsburg has become Whitney Avenue Art Gallery (WAAG), where blighted properties have been transformed into a temporary, outdoor art exhibit.
-Ten abandoned houses* have challenged artist-led community workshops to interpret the theme “Houses In Waiting.”
+During the summer of 2010, the 700 block of Whitney Avenue in Wilkinsburg became Whitney Avenue Art Gallery (WAAG), where blighted properties were transformed into a temporary, outdoor art exhibit.
+Ten abandoned houses* challenged artist-led community workshops to interpret the theme “Houses In Waiting.”

 Please click on Project Description for more detailed information.